amrutakulkarni9812/Recommendation-Engine-With-IBM-Watson/README.md

 There are two files:
 1. data/user-item-interactions.csv: the articles each user has viewed
 2. data/articles_community.csv: details of the articles
+## Project Motivation
+The goal of this project is applying concepts of rank based recommendations, content based recommendations, and user-user collaborative filtering.
+This will help IBM Watson Studio users to get relevant recommendations on next reads and keep them engaged.
 ## Analysis:
 1.Collaborative Filtering
 Takes into account the similarity of users and recommends the most popular articles read by similar users